-These soft gluten-free pumpkin cookies are light and cakey with a lovely pumpkin flavor.
+Gluten-free pumpkin cookies are light and cakey with a lovely pumpkin flavor.
 Finish them with a drizzle of vanilla icing.
 So good.
 And so easy!

-For the Cookies: Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.
+Preheat oven to 350°F. Line a baking sheet with parchment paper.

 Bake until set and golden brown, about 15 minutes.
 Allow cookies to cool on the pan for about three minutes.
 Transfer cookies to a wire rack to cool completely.
 Repeat with remaining dough.

 Stir together powdered sugar, milk, and vanilla in a small bowl.
 If the glaze is too thick to drizzle over cookies, add ½ teaspoon additional milk.
 If the glaze is too thin (runny), add 1 tablespoon additional powdered sugar.
 Drizzle glaze over cookies.

 Salt.
 I bake with table salt.
 It dissolves best in batters and gives an even flavor.
 If using kosher or a flaky salt, increase the salt to 1 teaspoon.